 New research links learned helplessness with environmental inaction

-Concern for the environment is widespread, but what is stopping people from rolling their sleeves up and getting down to ?work with some meaningful pro-environmental action?
+Concern for the environment is widespread, but what is stopping people from rolling their sleeves up and getting down to work with some meaningful pro-environmental action?
 According to a new study published in the Journal of Environmental Psychology, learned helplessness could be acting as a significant barrier to affecting positive environmental change.

-The study found that learned helplessness acted as a barrier to these pro-environmental behaviors.
+The study found that learned helplessness acted as a barrier to these pro-environmental behaviours.
 Specifically, if someone is concerned about the environment, they are still less likely to take action if they are experiencing learned helplessness.

 “It’s a significant finding because researchers often view environmental concern as being an important predictor of taking action.
-However, the scope of the environmental problems we are currently facing are so vast that individual behaviors like recycling become almost meaningless.
-If people feel helpless to make meaningful contributions to environmental quality, it appears they may be much less likely to engage in these positive behaviors, even if they are very concerned about the environment,” said Dr. Arnocky.
+However, the scope of the environmental problems we are currently facing are so vast that individual behaviours like recycling become almost meaningless.
+If people feel helpless to make meaningful contributions to environmental quality, it appears they may be much less likely to engage in these positive behaviours, even if they are very concerned about the environment,” said Dr. Arnocky.

 The study, available here, is published in the February 2018 edition of the Journal of Environmental Psychology.
-It was conducted by Nipissing University Master of Science in Environmental Studies student Nicholas Landry; withDr.
-Robert Gifford, Professor of psychology at University of Victoria; Taciano Milfont, Associate Professor of psychology at Victoria University of Wellington; Dr. Andrew Weeks, Associate Professor of psychology at Nipissing; andDr.
-Steven Arnocky, Associate Professor of psychology at Nipissing.
-The research was funded by a grant from the Social Sciences and Humanities Research Council of Canada held by Principle Investigator Dr. Arnocky, with Dr. Gifford and Dr. Milfont.?
+It was conducted by Nipissing University Master of Science in Environmental Studies student Nicholas Landry; with Dr. Robert Gifford, Professor of psychology at University of Victoria; Taciano Milfont, Associate Professor of psychology at Victoria University of Wellington; Dr. Andrew Weeks, Associate Professor of psychology at Nipissing; and Dr. Steven Arnocky, Associate Professor of psychology at Nipissing.